Last updated: June 2026.

 Iron on low heat with a cloth barrier

-7. Will Washing Affect the Copper Infusion?
+7. Does Washing Affect the Copper Infusion?

 8. Treating Small Stains